 This means that the sales funnel helps the whole team understand the kind of actions to undertake for each step of the journey.

-For instance, if the marketing team has identified the problem in the acquisition stage, where only a few contacts get to know the brand, then they will know to leverage on certain channels rather than others (for instance, SEO, email marketing, PR or else, rather than working on-page conversions).
+For instance, if the marketing team has identified the problem in the acquisition stage, where only a few contacts get to know the brand, then they will know to leverage certain channels rather than others (for instance, SEO, email marketing, PR, or else, rather than working on-page conversions).

 Shortening the sales cycle

 One of the elements that, most of all, can damage the bottom line is a mistake in understanding the sales cycle for larger customers.

 As sales deals move from small and B2C to larger and more complex deals, the sales cycle becomes increasingly volatile.

 Thus, deals that you thought might close in a few weeks, take months, and this, in turn, affects the health of the overall organization.

 Therefore, having a sales funnel to prioritize at each step of the cycle can be a critical element in sustaining the company.